Kvadrat (film): Plot

 After a short metro trip, he plays in a Moscow club Mir, after which he flies out to Geneva, again.
 There, he takes the same train as previously, looping in the other direction, to Olten via Bern.
 Greeted by the club promoter, he goes directly to the local club Terminus, where technical problems hamper his performance.
 The Technics SL-1210 turntable refuses to switch the playback speed from 45 rpm to 33 rpm.
 Later, a club technician bumps his elbow into the tonearm.
 Tired, Pushkarev takes a cab to the hotel, where he checks his in-coming booking requests on the notebook computer.

 In the morning, he takes the train to Lausanne where he changes for a TGV to Paris.
 After a performance at the 4 Éléments bar, he continues his trip to the SWISS hub in Zurich, where he boards a flight to Budapest.

 The local crew transport him from Budapest to Kecel, where he plays at the club Korona to a massive audience.
 Asleep in the car back to Budapest, he misses the decorated down-town and gets only a couple of hours to repack at the hotel, before leaving again for the airport, restarting the loop.

 He flies back to the Zurich hub, where he changes for a flight to Bucharest.

 Picked-up at the airport, he is driven to Craiova, where he plays at club Krypton without any rest.

-The next day, he sleeps in the car during a huge snowstorm of 2012, one of the deadliest in Romania’s history, to arrive in Cluj-Napoca’s club Midi.
-He plays to an ecstatic crowd, only to wake up in the same battered BMW driving again through winter.
+The next day, he sleeps in the car during a huge snowstorm of 2012, one of the deadliest in Romania’s history, to arrive in Cluj-Napoca’s club Midi, where he plays a high-energy DJ set.
+The crowd responds enthusiastically, cheering, jumping, and raising their hands as the music drives the atmosphere to a peak... only to cut to the DJ waking up in the same battered BMW driving again through winter.

 Finally, he arrives at the seaside, stares at the waves and the sunset and silently walks away, leaving his bag of vinyls on the beach.

 Production

-Because of budget restrictions, Anatoly Ivanov acted as writer, co-producer, director, cinematographer, editor, and sound engineer.
+Because of budget restrictions, Anatoly Ivanov took on multiple roles, including writer, co-producer, director, cinematographer, editor, and sound engineer.